-Live Oak offers a full spectrum of Religious Education for our children, youth and adults.
+Live Oak offers a full spectrum of Faith Formation for our children, youth and adults.
 Many members volunteer to make classes possible.

 To provide a religious education program that

 - builds an affirming and loving community among children and adults;